I receive questions on a daily basis from both men and women about their

 legal rights to visitation and child support when they were never married

 to their child’s mother or father.
-In most of these cases, the visitation
+In most of these cases, the

-with each other and one of the parties wants to initiate court action.
+other and one of the parties wants to initiate court action.

 These cases are known as paternity actions and make up a large number of